franchsli/SignSpeak/README.md

 - Fully implement data collection into VideoHandler.
   - Implement create_directories() into create_dataset().
+    and check if the directories have been created.
+  - Ignore empty numpy files in train().
 - Fully implement model training into VideoHandler.
 - Fully implement model testing into VideoHandler.
 - Use VideoHandler functionalities into WebCamHnadler.